Getting in Tune

-"Getting in Tune" is a song written by Pete Townshend and originally released by the Who on their 1971 album Who's Next.
+"Getting in Tune" is a song written by Pete Townshend and originally released by the Who on their fifth studio album Who's Next (1971).
 It was originally written as part of Townshend's abandoned Lifehouse project.
 Its lyrics describe the power of music, as well as reflect the inner contradictions Townshend was feeling at the time between his spiritual needs and his persona as a rock star.
 The music incorporates a number of changes in tempo and has been praised by critics for its use of dynamics.